Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: My dad, that’s what I call the line cook, I think he was just feeling creative that day.
 And he said, what if I make me a daughter?

-PLECK: Wow.
-That's really crazy.
+PLECK: Whoa.
+That’s really crazy.

 DAR: What about tips?